 The Muskokas are also where Hollywood starts have cottages the size of mega-mansions, and where fat cat industrialists from the States used to go to get away (and probably still do, but they no longer take a steamship.)
 In the Muskokas you can swim, boat, hike, fight mosquitos, look for celebrities and breathe air that should be bottled it’s so delicious.

-What to do in Canada: if you love really remote wilderness
+Where to go if you love really remote wilderness

 Two favourites Canadian destinations come to mind.
 One is Dawson City in the Yukon Territories.
 Dawson is a tiny town in the Great Canadian North with a big history from the Gold Rush, when prospectors made the gruelling trip up to the Klondike in the hopes of striking it rich, and gold diggers with names like Diamond Tooth Gertie hop-footed it after them, in the hopes of relieving them of some of those gleamin’ nuggets.